 How it works

-How Studio 56 turns text prompts into playable synths
+How Studio 56 turns written sound ideas into playable synths

 The workflow is simple on purpose: describe the instrument, answer a few refinement questions, approve one best-fit direction, then play the result.

-The current public beta focuses on synth instruments for Apple silicon Macs rather than a broad audio effect plugin generator.
+The current public workflow focuses on synth instruments rather than a broad audio effect platform.

 Step by step